Young Adult (film): Critical response

-Maureen Johnson of the Huffington Post stated that she is "mentally ill" and "suffers from depression, alcoholism, and trichotillomania (compulsive hair pulling)".
+David Haglund of Slate stated that she is "mentally ill" and "suffers from depression, alcoholism, and trichotillomania (compulsive hair pulling)".

 Tom Long of The Detroit News wrote, "Young Adult may be the year's most engaging feel-bad movie".
 A. O. Scott of The New York Times praised the film, writing, "Shorter than a bad blind date and as sour as a vinegar Popsicle, Young Adult shrouds its brilliant, brave and breathtakingly cynical heart in the superficial blandness of commercial comedy."
 Peter Travers of Rolling Stone gave the film three stars out of four, saying, "In this tale of stunted development, Theron is a comic force of nature, giving her character considerable density and humanity despite her monstrous aspects.
 And Patton Oswalt deserves cheers as Matt, a former classmate who pops Mavis's delusions with soul-crushing honesty.
 His dark duet with Theron is funny, touching and vital.
 But fair warning: The laughs in Young Adult leave bruises."
 Richard Roeper awarded the film an A grade, stating "Charlize Theron delivers one of the most impressive performances of the year".

 The film appeared on many critics' lists of the best films of 2011.